UAlberta-CMPUT401/course-docs/docs/marking-sprint2.md

 * Team as a whole has made real progress since the last sprint - accomplished what they had planned to
 * Scrum roles are defined for the sprint (in their own section, separate of the team canvas)

-### Addressing TA feedback

-* The team has made meaningful efforts to incorporate the TA's feedback from previous sprint.
-* Specific issues raised by the TA have been acknowledged and resolved or a clear plan has been documented to address any remaining concerns.
-* Changes based on feedback are evident in the project deliverables (e.g., revisions, codebase, design).
-* Teams should demonstrate an understanding of the feedback by providing clear justifications or explanations for any decisions that differ from the TA's suggestions.
-* Proactive communication with the TA regarding feedback implementation is encouraged.